 Mythology Gag: The driver of Ty and Tandy's limo was Simon Marshall, the man who, in the original Marvel Universe, created the synthetic drug that gave them their powers.

 On a Meta level, once more Cloak and Dagger are making their debut in the pages of a Spider-Man comic.

-Pragmatic Adaptation: Some elements have been clearly changed to avoid Unfortunate Implications.
+Pragmatic Adaptation: Some elements have been clearly changed.
 The duo's powers no longer come from drugs, and instead from Dark Matter.
 Also, in the original universe, Ty suffered from a speech impediment and a learning disability.
 In this world, he's a student council president and the assistant manager of a fast food restaurant.

 Thou Shall Not Kill: Dagger reminds Cloak that they're not killers when he tries holding Bombshell in his cloak for an extended period of time.

 UST: Notable for being averted.
 In this world, Ty and Tandy were dating for six months before the car accident rendered them comatose.
 Tandy had even just finished telling Ty that if he asked her to marry him at that moment, she'd have said "yes".